paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-032-colorado-river-basin-project.md

 ### Statutory Notes

 #### References in Text
 The Federal Power Act, referred to in text, is act June 10, 1920, ch.
 285, 41 Stat.
-1063, as amended.
+1063.
 Part I of the Federal Power Act is classified generally to subchapter I (§ 791a et seq.) of chapter 12 of Title 16, Conservation.
 For complete classification of this Act to the Code, see [section 791a of Title 16](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section791a&num=0&edition=prelim) and Tables.

 <a id="section-1556"></a>